eliotcochrane/eliotcochrane.github.io/_posts/2023-10-11-volunteer-work.md

 ### Trail Maintenance

 A well-maintained trail is the lifeblood of a ski area.
-A well cut trail can be the difference between opening in mid-November or opening in early-December.
-As well as any skier can relate when a stray branch that didn't get cut suddenly finds the base of their ski to leave a friendly reminder of the dangers of skiing too early in the season.
+A well-cut trail can be the difference between opening in mid-November or opening in early December.
+As well as any skier can relate, when a stray branch that didn't get cut suddenly finds the base of their ski to leave a friendly reminder of the dangers of skiing too early in the season.

-Focused on removing obstacles, repairing permanent fixtures / fencing, and marking potential hazards, the work of done in the preseason gives large payoffs throughout the season.
+Focused on removing obstacles, repairing permanent fixtures / fencing, and marking potential hazards, the work done in the preseason gives large payoffs throughout the season.
 Japan's unique weather conditions like heavy snowfall, sea effect snow, snow monsters, and low temperatures lead to varied conditions skiers will encounter.

 ![View looking up a chairlift in the fall](/assets/img/akihachi-lift-1.jpeg) *Photo: Looking up a chairlift in the fall.*